RyGintas/kcs_project/readme.md

 # My first python pject "PDF2X"

 Main purpose of this project is to build up a small basic website, where user would be able to upload a specific .pdf file (sample attached Goods_Order_EN.pdf) and receive it back in .xlsx format with a table extracted and modified by specific needs.
+Python 3.7 is required to run this app.

 > *Note: this is a specific project, it is only suitable for limed group of users, that works with such orders.*